 In the information security world, you can never hear the phrase “strong password” enough.
 Particularly when looking at client-facing aspects of your business, you want to ensure that the passwords keep out intruders.
-If your corporate blog content providers don’t have strong passwords, that creates a possible breach into your corporate website.
+For example, if your corporate blog content providers don’t have strong passwords, that creates a potential security breach into your corporate website.

 The clarion call for HTTPS seems ubiquitous these days.
 However, while users are encouraged to seek out only HTTPS versions of websites, they protect your business side of the house just as much.

-In short, an HTTPS creates a private handshake between your website and the user to make sure that no one else can gain entry during that person’s session.
-Codes are encrypted before they are exchanged, keeping everyone more safe from hackers than a traditional HTTP.
+In short, HTTPS and the Secure Sockets Layer (SSL) Certificate create a secret handshake between your website and the user to ensure no one else can gain entry during that person’s session.
+In addition, codes are encrypted before they are exchanged, keeping everyone safer from hackers than a traditional HTTP.

 Once you have reviewed and mitigated your risks, you need to monitor your controls continuously.
-With the variety and complexity of information security requirements, the static corporate website seems like a lesser concern.
-This means that your corporate blog or website offers a weakness that malicious attackers can exploit.
+Unfortunately, the static corporate website seems less concerned with the variety and complexity of information security requirements.
+As a result, your corporate blog or website offers a weakness that malicious attackers can exploit.

 An automated GRC platform allows you to control and track the needed reviews.
-ZenGRC, for example, offers the ability to set a “To Do,” assign the task, and then track whether the task has been completed by the appropriate person.
-By delegating these responsibilities and easily reviewing their completion status, you engage more fully in your monitoring.
+ZenRisk, for example, offers the ability to set priorities, assign tasks, and track whether the designated person has completed the job.
+By delegating these responsibilities and quickly reviewing their completion status, you engage more fully in your monitoring.

-Automation provides a visibility that allows you to drill deeper into the compliance well while detecting whether you’ve hit water or oil.
-With ZenGRC, you avoid the time and effort it takes to coordinate schedules and items across spreadsheets, and instead benefit from a one stop spot to see everything and manage smaller details more efficiently.
+Automation provides visibility that allows you to drill deeper into the compliance well while detecting whether you’ve hit water or oil.
+With ZenRisk, you avoid the time and effort it takes to fumble through items across spreadsheets.
+Instead, you benefit from a single source of truth with visibility to the big picture while managing the minor details more efficiently.